Health Care Reform – Requirement to Get Health Coverage

 - How can I apply for coverage?

 - What if I need help applying or understanding my options?

-If you do not have health insurance or your health insurance does not cover the care you need, you might have options under the Affordable Care Act, the federal health reform law.
-Our publication called Health Care Reform – General Information has more information.
+If you do not have health insurance OR your health insurance does not cover the care you need, you might have options under the Affordable Care Act, the federal health reform law.
+Our publication called Health Care Reform – General Info has more info.